Minnesota Wildflowers

 Detailed Information

-[photo of flowers] A single flower is at the end of a long naked stalk that arises from the whorl of leaves about midway up the plant.
+[photo of flowers] 2 to 8 long-stalked flowers arising from a whorl of leaves at the top of the stem, sometimes with a pair of leaf-like bracts about midway up a stalk.
 Individual flowers are ¾ to 1 inch across with 5 pointed, hairy, greenish white, petal-like sepals and numerous yellowish stamens around a bulbous green center.
-One plant has 2 to 8 flowers.
+Flower stalks are hairy.

-[photo of leaves] There are basal leaves, a whorl of 3 to 5 leaves about midway up the stem, and sometimes a pair of leaves on the lower part of some flower stalks, all of similar shape, palmately compound in groups of 3.
-The basal leaves have long stems and are a little larger than the stem leaves; any leaves on the flower stalk are much smaller.
-Leaflets are deeply lobed in 3 to 5 parts, toothless, hairy, to 2½ inches long; the outer lobes are toothed on the tip half and somewhat oval.
+[photo of leaves] There are basal leaves and a whorl of 3 to 5 leaves about midway up the stem, all of similar shape, palmately compound in groups of 3.
+The basal leaves have long stalks and are a little larger than the stem leaves.
+Leaflets are deeply lobed in 3 to 5 parts, hairy, to 2½ inches long; the outer lobes are toothed on the tip half and somewhat oval.

 [photo of fruit] The flower cone elongates up to about 1 inch.
 Fruit is a tiny brown seed attached to cottony fluff.
 The cottony cone persists through winter.